-You have a great business website, and a strong social media presence.
-Sure, you have links back to your website on your Facebook, Twitter and Google+ accounts, but should you also link from your website to your social channels?
+You have a great business website and a strong social media presence.
+Sure, you have links back to your website on your Facebook, Twitter, and LinkedIn accounts, but should you also link from your website to your social channels?
 Absolutely!
-Linking to your social profiles from your website is a simple, yet highly effective piece of your overall digital marketing strategy.
+Linking to your social profiles from your website is a simple yet highly effective piece of your overall digital marketing strategy.

 Here are three key reasons for why you should link to your social networks from your website, and best practices when adding them: